 You may be able to get a temporary supply

 Under certain circumstances, the plan must provide a temporary supply of a drug that you are already taking.
-This temporary supply gives you time to talk with your provider about the change in coverage and decide what to do.
+This temporary supply gives you time to talk with your provider about the change.